johnstonskj/thrift-specs/docs/index.md

   +-------------------------------------------+
 ```

-However, there is more to the overall picture, see [Architecture](https://johnstonskj.github.io/thrift-specs/architecture.md).
+However, there is more to the overall picture and we describe a more complete picture in the [Architecture](https://johnstonskj.github.io/thrift-specs/architecture.md) page.

 ## Transports